 The first year of fellowship is devoted to the acquisition of clinical skills.
 During that year, fellows accept increasing responsibility for diagnosis, therapeutic decisions, initial consultations and teaching.
-They spend six months working on the inpatient service at the Westwood hospital, three months on the inpatient service at UCLA Medical Center, Santa Monica and three months on the outpatient service.
+They spend six months working on the inpatient service at the Westwood hospital, three months on the inpatient service at UCLA Health - Santa Monica Medical Center and three months on the outpatient service.
 While on their outpatient rotation, fellows attend three to four Hematology clinics per week.
 These clinics provide continuity of care to our patients as well as outpatient consultations and "second opinions".
 The experience also provides an opportunity to assess the long-term consequences of cancer and its treatment.

 A lecture series is also given on Hematology & Oncology topics.
 All team members participate in these lectures, giving fellows the opportunity to practice and improve their teaching skills.